-Every 45 seconds, someone in the United States has a stroke, making this disease the nation's third leading cause of death.
+According to the American Stroke Association, every 40 seconds, someone in the United States has a stroke, making this disease the nation's fourth leading cause of death.
 Stroke is also the leading cause of serious disability.

 What is a stroke?